magento/merchdocs/src/system/data-import.md

 1. In the **Images File Directory** field, enter the relative path to the location on the Magento server where uploaded images are stored.
 For example: `var/import`.

    {: .bs-callout-info }
-   Since Magento `2.3.2` version a path specified in the **Images File Directory** will be concatenating to import images base directory - `<Magento root folder>/var/import/images`.
-For example, in case `var/import` files should be placed into `<Magento root directory>/var/import/images/var/import` folder.
+   Starting with the Magento `2.3.2` release, the path specified in the **Images File Directory** concatenates for import to the images base directory - `<Magento root folder>/var/import/images`.
+Using this case as an example, `var/import` files should be placed into `<Magento root directory>/var/import/images/var/import` folder.

    To learn more about importing product images, see [Importing Product Images]({% link system/data-import-product-images.md %}).